 Trendy and dress to impress: Armani suits, sleek button-downs, designer dresses, LBDs, sky-high heels.

-Every night has a special and tends to draw a good crowd, but Thursdays through Saturdays see the most traffic, while the Sunday brunch is a popular way to end the week in high style.
+Every night has a special and tends to draw a good crowd, but Thursdays through Saturdays see the most traffic.

 Paramount Bar (235 West 46th Street) is another swanky hotel spot, this one located on the ground floor of the nearby Paramount Hotel.
 It attracts both well-off hotel guests and trendy area professionals with a classy, old-school New York ambiance.